alichtman/i-made-this/README.md

 The repo I found had (near) identical source code to what was in my repo, except all the information that identified me as the author was removed.

-The plagiarizing developer had stripped out:
+The plagiarizing developer had downloaded my repo as a zip file and stripped out:

 1. Author tags I left at the top of the source code
 2. MIT license in my name